hanglip/hanglip.github.io/_src/SDG.md

 ## Gender Equality

 We know that role playing patterns are established early in life.
-In hoildays, girls arrive at the Groothuis, wanting to do chores for holiday mnoney.
+In holidays, girls arrive at the Groothuis, wanting to do chores for holiday mnoney.
 Boys' holiday money comes from teaching horseriding, maybe gathering firewood.
-It appears these roles stem from parents, and we tend to go along with them, so as not to rock the family boats!
+It appears these roles stem from parents, or just from 'tradition' and we tend to go along with them, so as not to rock family boats!

 We noted also, on arrival of our graduates, that the two female graduates do not ride horses.
 They certainly did not flinch when asked to do work on fences, and mucked in willingly with every conceivable farm work task thrown at them, but evidently horseriding is for men only!
 Well, we continue to encourage everyone to do whatever they feel like doing, and are happy if women hit the trail to fetch sheep and cattle.
 It just doesn't happen.
 Yet.
 Nothing to do with us.
 When we had a braaivleis, it was a male graduate who prepared the "roosterbrood", not a female!